 Patients shown as new in Curve may be excluded from PbN if they lack the required activity fields.

-PbN uses the most reliable data provided by Curve to classify patients, ensuring consistency across KPIs and reporting, while slight variations may occur compared to Curve’s native reports.
+This is a data availability limitation, not a reporting issue.
+PbN uses the most reliable data from Curve to classify patients, ensuring consistency across KPIs and reporting, though slight variations may occur compared to Curve’s native reports.

 Provider Mapping & Fee Schedule Relationships